russellpipal/yuda/readme.md

 ### Yuda

+## Yuda is currently a work in progress.
+I hope to have it deployed soon.

 Yuda is a web application that allows users to make and track goals.

 Users designate a goal with a deadline, and may allow other users to view goals.